 This is a two arm, parallel group, researcher blind pilot randomised controlled trial with 1:1 allocation.
 Fifty participants with ID who are eligible for the study will be randomly allocated to either the intervention arm (one to one befriending by a volunteer plus treatment as usual) or the control arm (Treatment as Usual and booklet of resources).
 The duration of the intervention will be 6 months.
 Outcome assessments will be carried out at baseline, six months and 12 months post randomisation.
 The main outcomes of interest are feasibility outcomes (recruitment, drop out rate).
-The primary clinical outcome will be depression at 12 months in order to assess medium term benefits and possible negative effects of befriending.
+The primary clinical outcome will be depression at 6 months post intervention.